michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0120.md

 - adj: with no effort to conceal
 - v: grow bald; lose hair on one's head
 ### Family
-bald: balded, baldest, balding, baldly, baldness, balds+;balding: baldinger;baldness: baldnesses
+- bald: balded, baldest, balding, baldly, baldness, balds+
+- balding: baldinger
+- baldness: baldnesses
 ### Examples
 - Morales is black, bald, 6 feet tall and 175 pounds.
 - The guy who “grabbed” Lily was bald, and violent around the eyes.